josue-rodriguez/bayeslincom/README.md

 fit_bggm <- estimate(Y, type = "ordinal", iter = 100000)
 ```

+Note that 1 is added to the data in order to ensure the first category
+is 1 when `type = "ordinal"`.

 Several combinations can then be formulated and then passed on to
 `lin_comb`.
 This can be done by placing strings of combinations into a
 vector as shown below.